rossumai/deployment-manager/README.md

 <span style="color:#004795">**Production release went bad, I need to revert**</span>

 Either the `release` command failed unexpectedly or the released version does not work in production.
-Revert all changes in the `target` folder and call `push target` command.
-This will release all objects from `target` folder as they are (no attribute override is performed).
+Assuming you already committed the new objects in `target`, you can revert all changes in the `target` folder by just deleting it locally and calling `push target`.
+Or just change several files to be correct and run `push target` after that.

 </br>
 <h2><font color="#004795"> Available commands </font></h2>